All Episodes

 If you take the Georgia indictment, for example, there are so many huge constitutional issues wrapped up in that.

-Can uh can a state or a city attorney go uh charge a federal official for federal duties in state court?
+Can a state or a city attorney go charge a federal official for federal duties in state court?

-Generally the federal law says no, there's a process where you remove that trial to federal court and then they're gonna try and get immunity there.
+There's a process where you remove that trial to federal court and then they're going to try and get immunity there.

-Then you got the Jack Smith uh classified documents thing where there's something like five or ten or twenty million records that the defense hasn't gotten that they need to go through.
+Then you got the Jack Smith classified documents thing where there's something like 5 or 10 or 20 million records that the defense hasn't gotten that they need to go through.

-So I think we've I actually think we've got quite a while before we get to the true trial phase, And it wouldn't subscri wouldn't surprise me if we don't get to any of these trials until after the election.
+And it wouldn't surprise me if we don't get to any of these trials until after the election.

-I don't know if it would be fair for any candidate, a top candidate for the political opposition party to be under trial in in an election year in a primary season or a general election season.
+I don't know if it would be fair for any candidate, a top candidate for the political opposition party to be under trial in an election year, in a primary season or a general election season.

-And and you kind of see what's happening in one of these DC cases.
+And you kind of see what's happening in one of these D.C. cases.

 The judge there is threatening to go after Trump for witness intimidation.